AHED (company)

-AHED (formally AHED Music Corporation, Ltd.) was a Canadian company owned by Phil G. Anderson that produced guitar amplifiers, as well as guitars.
+AHED Music Corporation, Ltd. was a Canadian company owned by Phil G. Anderson that produced guitar amplifiers, as well as guitars.
 Its main product line was the GBX amplifier, which could reach 180 watts with 4x10", 4x12" or 2x15" speakers.
 The GBX amplifier had a pre-amplifier that could change the gain, brilliance, depth, contour and response of the output.